Central Powers: Client states

-Jabal Shammar was an Arab state in the Middle East that was closely associated with the Ottoman Empire.

-Azerbaijan

-In 1918, the Azerbaijan Democratic Republic, facing Bolshevik revolution and opposition from the Muslim Musavat Party, was then occupied by the Ottoman Empire, which expelled the Bolsheviks while supporting the Musavat Party.
-The Ottoman Empire maintained a presence in Azerbaijan until the end of the war in November 1918.

-Mountain Republic

-The Mountainous Republic of the Northern Caucasus was associated with the Central Powers.

-Controversial cases
+Both the Ottomans and Germans had client states, they are listed below.

+Nations supported by the Central Powers

 States listed in this section were not officially members of the Central Powers.
 Still, during the war, they cooperated with one or more Central Powers members on a level that makes their neutrality disputable.

 Ethiopia

 The Ethiopian Empire was officially neutral throughout World War I but widely suspected of sympathy for the Central Powers between 1915 and 1916.
 At the time, Ethiopia was one of only two fully independent states in Africa (the other being Liberia) and a major power in the Horn of Africa.
 Its ruler, Lij Iyasu, was widely suspected of harbouring pro-Islamic sentiments and being sympathetic to the Ottoman Empire.
 The German Empire also attempted to reach out to Iyasu, dispatching several unsuccessful expeditions to the region to attempt to encourage it to collaborate in an Arab Revolt-style uprising in East Africa.
 One of the unsuccessful expeditions was led by Leo Frobenius, a celebrated ethnographer and personal friend of Kaiser Wilhelm II.
 Under Iyasu's directions, Ethiopia probably supplied weapons to the Muslim Dervish rebels during the Somaliland Campaign of 1915 to 1916, indirectly helping the Central Powers' cause.

-Fearing the rising influence of Iyasu and the Ottoman Empire, the Christian nobles of Ethiopia conspired against Iyasu over 1915.
+The Allies jointly pressured the aristocracy for the designated emperor's removal on the 10th of September, 1916 stating he was a threat to both the Allies and Ethiopia.
+Fearing the rising influence of Iyasu and the Ottoman Empire, the Christian nobles of Ethiopia conspired against Iyasu.
 Iyasu was first excommunicated by the Ethiopian Orthodox Patriarch and eventually deposed in a coup d'état on 27 September 1916.
 A less pro-Ottoman regent, Ras Tafari Makonnen, was installed on the throne.

+Liechtenstein

+Liechtenstein was officially neutral throughout World War I, though the general population and government was supportive of the Central Powers, particularly Austria-Hungary, with which the two countries had been in a customs union since 1852.
+However, from September 1914 food deliveries from Austria-Hungary began to decrease, which quickly soured the initial war support.
+By 1916 all food deliveries from Austria-Hungary had ceased, which forced Liechtenstein to seek closer ties with Switzerland in order to ensure food deliveries continued.
+From 1916, Liechtenstein was embargoed by the Entente countries due to its connections with the Central Powers; this caused mass unemployment in the country.
+The government remained sympathetic to the Central Powers until 7 November 1918, when the November 1918 Liechtenstein putsch took place and a new government took power.

+Upper Asir

+Upper Asir, a sheikdom in Arabia, revolted away from Asir in 1916, possibly with Hejazi aid.
+It was led by Hassan bin Ali al-Aidh.
+It was then partitioned between the Saudi and the Idrisi on 30 August 1920.

+Kingdom of Greece

+The Kingdom of Greece was in a political dispute with Venizelists.
+The Central Powers supported the royalists until King Constantine's abdication in 1917.